nafizjiwa/REACT-Redux/README.md

 # REACT-Redux
 - Library to manage and update state through the STORE OBJECT.
 - The state object (initialState) and the state management logic (stateReducer)
-- The model is updated through actions that trigger the reducer function and then change state
+- Actions trigger the reducer function and then change state
-- Dispatch an action --> Describes what to change
+- A dispatched Action --> Describes what to change
-- Actions are functions take in current state and action return the next state of the app
+- Reducers are functions they accept current state & action object and return the next state

 ### **1. STATE Defined
       const initialState = [ 'Take Five', 'Claire de Lune', 'Respect' ];
-### **2. 'ACTIONS' ARE JS OBJECTS WHICH TRIGGER A CHANGE IN STATE
+### **2. 'ACTIONS' ARE JS OBJECTS they TRIGGER A STATE CHANGE
       const addNewSong = {
-         type: 'songs/addSong',
+         type: 'songs/addSong',            MUST HAVE TYPE PROP
          payload: 'Halo'
        };
        const removeSong = {